GitHub23211/job_dispatcher/README.md

 Running the demo given during the week 6 workshop involves:
 1. Making sure that ds-client and ds-server are in the "classes" folder.
 2. Unzipping "week06.tar".
-3. Take the contents of the resulting week06 (S1testConfigs and S1Tests-wk6.sh) and place them into the "classes" folder".
+3. Taking the contents of the resulting week06 folder (S1testConfigs and S1Tests-wk6.sh) and placing them into the "classes" folder".
 3. Opening the linux terminal and changing directories to the "classes" folder.
 4. Executing S1Tests-wk6.sh with these arguments:
     * ./S1Tests-wk6.sh Main.class -n